Many misleading Medicare myths can impact you, including how much you pay and how you enroll.

 Medicare Part B is not required by law.
 If you’re new to Medicare, Part B can seem like it’s mandatory.
 However, if you choose not to enroll in Part B without maintaining creditable coverage, there are penalties associated with delayed enrollment.
 If you’re still working at 65 and have insurance through your job, you can delay your Part B enrollment.

-Medicare is only available to U.S. citizens and Resident Aliens.
+Medicare is only available to U.S. citizens and legal residents.
 Still, a birth certificate is not required to apply for Medicare.
 If you don’t have a birth certificate, you must provide two official pieces of documentation, e.g., a medical or census record or an insurance policy.

 - Medicare Advantage: Your rate and plan were determined mostly by the area you live in and the providers you can visit.
 Moving, unless it’s nearby, can cause your MA plan to change completely, both in the doctors you see and the rates you pay.

 - Part D: Medicare’s drug plans classify prescription drugs into different lists and tiers, called formularies.
 A carrier’s formulary in one state may vary from its formulary in another.
 You may pay more, or less, for your prescriptions if you move to another state.

 What extra benefits and savings do you qualify for?